AndreaFavero71/pio_stepper_control/README.md

 RP2350 is clearly more accurate than RP2040.

-Each datapoint in below chart is the error % out of of 200 runs, each of them with a number of pulses randomly picked between 5 and 20:
+In below chart, each datapoint is the error % out of of 200 motor activation runs, wherein each activation run had a random number of pulses between 5 and 20; In other words each point reppresents about 2500 stepper'steps:

   ![title image](/images/accuracy.jpg)